mozilla-services/docs/source/aitc/apis-1.0.rst

     If the target record has been modified since the timestamp given, the request will fail.
 It is similar to the the standard If-Unmodified-Since header except the value is expressed in milliseconds.

+    It is similar to the standard HTTP **If-Unmodified-Since** header, but the value is expressed in integer milliseconds for extra precision.

     To condition the request on the non-existence of the target resource, use an **X-If-Unmodified-Since** value of zero.